 - Are you calls to action front and center?
 Can you place a call to action above the fold?

 - Can your content be optimized for local?
 For instance, can you include the stock of product available nearby like REI does?

 - 62% of keywords have different ranks between desktop and mobile.
 Have you done mobile-specific keyword research?
 Are your mobile users using search phrases that are very different from the phrases your desktop searchers are using?
 If yes, consider using dynamic serving to deliver mobile-optimized content to your mobile users.

 - Social content is mobile content.
-Are you integrating your search, social and mobile campaigns?
+Are you integrating your search, social, video and mobile campaigns?

-When testing and re-resting your mobile web efforts make sure to consider these factors:
+When testing and retesting your mobile web efforts, make sure to consider these factors:

 - Have you tested on a range of devices using an emulator, or a series of actual devices?

 - With each website release, the configuration needs to be checked.

 - Are you testing your UX using real people that represent your personas?
 Have your friends and family test your site.